Prototype Injection Molding Service

 What are lead times like with prototype injection molding?

 Xometry can typically deliver a prototype injection mold component within 3 weeks.
-We can deliver in as few as 10 business days, depending on the specific requirements of your project!
+Depending on your project's specific requirements, we can deliver in as few as 5 business days!

 What materials are available for prototype molding?